 At this point, insurance does not cover the costs of our Ultrasounds.
 Since this is an elective procedure and is not intended to be a replacement for your doctor ordered Ultrasound, you will need to pay the cost of this Ultrasound as an out of pocket expense.
 We accept cash, checks, Visa, MasterCard, and debit cards.

 We use the state of the art GE Voluson 730 to complete all Ultrasound examinations.
 The GE Voluson 730 has been seen in GE television commercials and many printed articles from around the world.
 This machine is the best 2D, 3D, 4D, and HD Live (5D) Ultrasound machine available.

 Please note, many organizations claim to use “state-of-the-art” equipment, when in fact they use older or inferior technology.
 Only the GE Voluson 730 generates 3D images with amazing clarity and gives you the same clarity with 4D and HD Live (5D) imagery of your baby in motion.
 Our sonogram equipment allows you to see your baby in live motion video unlike any other on the market today.

 We have ultrasound packages to fit just about anyone’s budget.
 Please refer to our Ultrasound Pricing page for more information on our available 3D, 4D and HD Live (5D) ultrasound packages.

-No, but we will ask for a card number to put on file to hold your appointment time.
-In the event that you do not come to your appointment and also fail to contact us via phone or e-mail to let us know, we reserve the right to charge that card $25.
+Yes, we will ask for a card number to put on file to hold your appointment time.
+In the event that you do not come to your appointment and also fail to contact us via phone or e-mail to let us know, we reserve the right to charge that card $30.